astronomer/docs/astro/cli/astro-workspace-user-add.md

 :::info

-The behavior and format of this command differs depending on what Astronomer product you're using.
+The behavior and format of this command differs depending on which Astronomer product you're using.
 Use the following tabs to change product contexts.

 :::